shendosmanaj/Visual-perception-for-an-Interactive-Robot-playing-Card-Games/README.md

 # Visual perception for an Interactive Robot playing Card Games
 Implementation of different deep learning techniques in the scenario of learning a robot to play card games.

-To see a demo check the files: video cam_video.avi and image1_prediction.jpg.
+<b>To see a demo check the files: video cam_video.avi and image1_prediction.jpg.
-To see the saved results check the file: FER_card_detection_labels.txt
+To see the saved results check the file: FER_card_detection_labels.txt</b>

 1.FER_and_card_detection.py - doing card detection and facial expression recognition in the same time.